 George is a member of the panels of counsel maintained by the Attorney-General (both the general B panel and the Public International Law C panel) and the Equality and Human Rights Commission, and a member of the committee of the Young Public Law Group.
 He also has a strong commitment to pro bono work, and has been nominated by the Citizens Advice Bureau for Young Pro Bono Barrister of the Year at the Bar Pro Bono Awards.

-George is ranked in Legal 500 (Administrative law and human rights: Band 4) and Chambers & Partners (Civil liberties and Human Rights: up and coming).
+George is ranked in Legal 500 (Administrative law and human rights: band 3) and Chambers & Partners (Civil liberties and Human Rights: band 4).

 Highlights of George's experience include the following: